-EDRM has begun to publish what will be a series of “Micro Datasets,” some available to the general public and some for EDRM members only.
-These datasets are designed for eDiscovery testing and process validation.
+EDRM offers a “Micro Dataset” designed for eDiscovery testing and process validation.
 Software vendors, litigation support organizations, law firms and others may use these smaller sets to qualify support, test speed and accuracy in indexing and search, and conduct more forensically oriented analytics exercises throughout the eDiscovery workflow.

 The EDRM community thanks these members for their active participation in this important initiative: